KRLGroup/krlgroup.github.io/_pages/home.md

-To this end, we develop

-We are located at

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**

-We are grateful for funding from
+We are grateful for funding from:

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/sapienza.webp" style="width: 150px">